 Built in 2016 and situated on approximately 27 hectares of land, the Cameron facility is a state-of-the-art wood preservation facility that commenced production of PCP treated utility poles in February of 2017.
 The facility includes two pressure treating cylinders for oil-borne preservatives, providing an annual treating capacity of approximately 50,000 cubic metres.
-Close in proximity to the red pine resource, red pine as well as Douglas-fir are the primary species of utility poles treated at the facility.
-The plant also has the ability to treat Coastal Douglas Fir and Western Red Cedar utility poles.
-The facility produces primarily for the North American market and is located close to the Union Pacific rail system.
+Close in proximity to the red pine resource, red pine as well as Coastal Douglas-Fir are the primary species of utility poles treated at the facility.
+The plant also has the ability to treat Western Red Cedar utility poles.
+The facility is located close to the Union Pacific rail system.
 It includes a pole peeler, kiln, framing yard, a maintenance facility and offices for production, sales and wood procurement personnel.